What Solo Travel Taught Me About the World

 More infoBeing Alone

-I’m a big introvert, so I really enjoy my time alone.
-I rarely get lonely.
-Except for when I arrived in France and couldn’t communicate with anyone, didn’t understand the people, or the culture.
+Except when I arrived in France and couldn’t communicate with anyone, didn’t understand the people or the culture.
 That’s when I felt lonely for the first time.
-And it was horrible.
-No one around me spoke English and seemed little interested in speaking to me.
-To make things worse, I was in the suburbs, which meant that if I wanted to meet new people, I had to take a train to Paris.
-Not to mention I used to live in a small town and had never been in a big city on my own.
+Nobody around me spoke English and nobody showed much interest in talking to me.
+I was in the suburbs — meeting people meant taking a train to Paris.
+I’d grown up in a small town and had never navigated a big city alone.

-I pushed myself to learn.
-I took the train, and would then travel around Paris on my own, eat in restaurants alone, until I had nothing left to see and would spend my afternoons laying in the grass looking at the Eiffel Tower.
-And I genuinely enjoyed my time spent alone.
-Once I felt the confidence to go out and explore, I wasn’t feeling lonely anymore.
+So I pushed myself.
+I took the train.
+I wandered through Paris on my own, ate in restaurants alone, until I’d seen everything and just spent afternoons lying in the grass watching the Eiffel Tower.
+And I genuinely enjoyed it.
+Once I felt confident enough to go out and explore, the loneliness disappeared.

 Making Friends

-I also met people online.
-I used to be really afraid of it, for obvious reasons.
-But with time I learned to find the right people to meet safely and in the right setting.
-There are a lot of other solo travellers on social apps looking to meet new people and travel together.
+I also met people online, which terrified me at first.
+But I learned to find the right people, meet safely, in the right settings.
+There are plenty of other solo travellers on social apps looking to connect and explore together.

 The World Isn’t as Scary as You Think